BoE nudges rates up again but says it's ready to act forcefully | Business

 "The Committee will be particularly alert to indications of more persistent inflationary pressures, and will if necessary act forcefully in response."
 Sterling fell more than a cent against the U.S. dollar before recovering its losses while British government bond yields rocketed.

-Investors moved to price in a more than 50% chance of a 50 basis-point rise at the BoE's next scheduled meeting on Aug.
-4, although some analysts thought Britain's poor economic outlook would stay its hand.
-"The Bank of England was the earliest of its peers to begin policy normalization, and now faces some of the most acute risks to near-term growth," Vivek Paul, UK Chief Investment Strategist, BlackRock Investment Institute, said.
+Investors moved to price in a more than 60% chance of a 50 basis-point rise at the BoE's next scheduled meeting on Aug.
+4, although economists debated whether the BoE's new language really tilted towards aggressive action in coming months.
+JPMorgan said the BoE's line on acting forcefully was hawkish and opened the door to bigger rate hikes.

-"That means the Bank is further along in the journey to get rates to a neutral level – and likely to serve as a case study of how central banks will enact monetary policy as recession risks increase."
-As in May, MPC members Catherine Mann, Jonathan Haskel and Michael Saunders voted for a bigger, 50 basis-point increase.
+"We are putting in a 50 bp hike for August in anticipation the BoE will not get better news on inflation persistence any time soon," said JPMorgan economist Allan Monks.
+Citi however said the MPC had offered a "steady hand ... but no clear steer" on its future intentions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)